Ian-Kiprotich/Social-Media-Web-Application/README.md

 ## Features
-- Create, read, update and delete posts
+- Create, read, update and delete posts.
 - Like and unlike posts
 - Create, reply to, read, update and delete nested comments
 - Markdown for posts and comments